 • Myra is a wonderful and engaging speaker.

 Amy Spence, Training Service Manager, West Education Group

 I needed to know I did, indeed, still create value for my clients.
-God gave me the exact encouragement I needed, when I most needed it.
+God gave me the exact encouragement I needed when I most needed it.

 Sometimes things don’t go as planned, despite your positive intentions.
 Sometimes an interaction with an employee, customer, or your boss leaves you feeling empty.
 That’s okay.
 It happens.
 Go refill your glass.
-Commit to do better.
+Commit to doing better.
 Keep it moving.

 Was This Helpful?

 I’m asking you because my newsletter offers ideas like this all the time.
 If you’re not yet subscribed, sign up here.